 - Anthropology and Geography

 Dr. John Lindenbaum studies U.S. cultural geography.
-He recently completed a project analyzing the geography, industry, and social effects of Contemporary Christian Music in the United States.
-His new research project will focus on U.S. food banks, and will investigate the production of meanings and political subjectivities associated with decommodified food.
+He recently completed a research project on U.S. food banks, investigating the production of meanings and political subjectivities associated with de-commodified food.

 Lindenbaum, John (2018) Big Hunger: The Unholy Alliance between Corporate America and Anti-Hunger Groups.
 (Andrew Fisher).
 Antipode.

 Lindenbaum, John (2016) Countermovement, Neoliberal Platoon, or Re-Gifting Depot?
 Understanding Decommodification in U.S. Food Banks.
 Antipode.
 48(2):375-392.

 Lindenbaum, John (2013) The neoliberalization of Contemporary Christian Music’s new Social Gospel.
 Geoforum.
 44:112-119.

 Lindenbaum, John (2012) The Pastoral Role of Contemporary Christian Music: Evangelical Christian Subjectivities in a Suburban Megachurch.
 Social and Cultural Geography.
 13(1):69-88.

 Lindenbaum, John (2009) The Production of Contemporary Christian Music: A Geographical Perspective.
 Pp. 281-294.
 In: O. Johansson and T. Bell, (eds), Sound, Society and the Geography of Popular Music.
 Burlington, VT: Ashgate.